Symposium on Cities and Evolution: July 24-25, 2008

 Philip Lund, Design+Construction Inc.

-Michael Mehaffy, Chair, INTBAU
+Michael Mehaffy, Chair, INTBAU USA, and coordinator, ESRG

 Nikki Najiola, Gentilly Civic Improvement Association